Important Character Traits for Kids and How to Teach Them

 11. Gratitude

 Nurturing gratitude in children will help them live happy and fulfilling lives.
-Teaching children, the virtue of gratitude also increases their creativity and productivity and is a key to be happy and thankful.
+Teaching children the virtue of gratitude also increases their creativity and productivity and is the key to being happy and thankful.

 12. Proactive